Sydney-Informatics-Hub/geopython/index.md

 # Zoom etiquette and how we interact
 Everything will be done via zoom.
 Sessions will be recorded for attendees only, and it is set up to only record the host shared screen and host audio.
 So please ask embarrassing and stupid questions.
 We will try and get these uploaded to this site as soon as possible.
 Please interrupt when you want!
 Ideally, have your camera on and interact as much as possible.
 But we understand it is very easy to check your emails or whatever in the background.
 4 hours is a long zoom session so we have got plenty of breaks, some parts are more demo, others are exercises, but most of it will be pretty hands on with everyone writing code.
-We will use Zoom break-out rooms if needed with Darya, Ben, and myself.
+We will use Zoom break-out rooms if needed with Darya, Ben, and Nate.

 <br>
 # Code of Conduct